Latest Blogs

 Temporary Storage is a period of up to 90 days during which

-in the UK from non-EU countries can be held at an approved
+goods arriving in the UK from non-EU countries can be held

 Before the 90-day limit is reached, goods must either: